rametta/pratica/README.md

 *Why is this for pragmatists you say?*

-Pratica sacrifices some common FP guidelines in order to provide a simpler and more approachable API that can used to accomplish your goals quickly - while maintaining data integrity and saftey, through algrebraic data types.
+Pratica sacrifices some common FP guidelines in order to provide a simpler and more approachable API that can be used to accomplish your goals quickly - while maintaining data integrity and saftey, through algrebraic data types.

 ## Install
 ```sh